Weavers' Hall, Dublin: Construction

 A committee was established in 1738 to arrange for the building of a new weavers' hall.
 They were empowered in 1740 to purchase the interest in a lease of some houses in the Lower Coombe for £80.
 David Digges LaTouche, Master of the Guild, put forward £200 for the construction of the hall.
 The hall was under construction at the time of his death on the 17th of October 1745 so he never got to see the final fruits of his donation.
-The architect is believed to have been Joseph Jarratt who likely also designed LaTouche's townhouse and bank in a similar restrained red-brick and granite Georgian style and which was constructed some time in the 1730s beside Dublin Castle, opposite Newcomen Bank.
+The architect is believed to have been Joseph Jarratt who likely also designed LaTouche's townhouse and bank in a similar restrained red-brick and granite Georgian style and which was constructed on Castle Street some time in the 1730s opposite Newcomen Bank.

 The interior of the hall was wainscotted to pedestal height in the fashion of the time and the main hall was recorded as being fifty-six feet long by twenty-one feet wide.

 The adjacent building was no. 13 Weavers Alms House, the Alms House being initially established in 1767.
 The guild also maintained a charitable school at number 17 the Coombe in an adjacent building but owing to financial difficulties at certain times had to cease the operations of the school and let the building to generate income.